-2. Whip the eggs & sugar.
-Add the egg, granulated sugar, light brown sugar and vanilla extract into a bowl and using an electric hand-held whisk (or standmixer fitted with the whisk attachment), whip for a good 4 minutes until they are pale and thick (Image 2).
+STEP 2.
+Whip the eggs & sugar.
+Add the egg, granulated sugar, light brown sugar, and vanilla extract into a bowl and, using an electric hand-held whisk (or stand mixer fitted with the whisk attachment), whip for 4 minutes until they are pale and thick (Image 2).

 TIP: When you lift the whisk up you should be able to see the trail of mixture for a couple of seconds (Image 3).

-3. Add the dry ingredients and fold through.
-Sift in the flour, cocoa powder, baking powder and salt directly onto the egg yolk mixture into the bowl and mix at low speed until just a few flour streaks remain (Images 4 & 5).
+STEP 3.
+Add the dry ingredients and fold through.
+Sift the flour, cocoa powder, baking powder, and salt directly onto the egg yolk mixture into the bowl and mix at low speed until just a few flour streaks remain (Images 4 & 5).

 TIP: Scrape the bottom of the bowl a couple of times.
 The chocolate can sink to the bottom of the bowl before it is incorporated fully.

-5. Pour batter into the baking pan and bake.
+STEP 5.
+Pour batter into the baking pan and bake.
 Pour the batter into the prepared springform pan.
 Tap the pan firmly on the work surface a couple of times to release any air bubbles.
-Use an offset spatular if needed to smooth out the surface (Image 8).
+Use an offset spatula if needed to smooth out the surface (Image 8).

 Bake for 15-20 minutes until the centre springs back.

-Remove the pan from the oven and place it on a wire rack and leave it to cool to room temperature.
-(Image 9) Don't undo the springporm pan sides.
+Remove the pan from the oven place it on a wire rack and leave it to cool to room temperature (Image 9).
+Don't undo the springform pan sides.
 It is fine to cool in the pan.
-Then cover and refrigerate until ready to use for the next part of the recipe.
+Then, cover and refrigerate until ready to use for the next part of the recipe.

 - Note: When the sponge is cooled to room temp, use the bottom of a glass or base of a measuring cup to push down the top of the sponge to make it flat.
 (It's not necessary for taste- it just helps create that even, neat layer when you slice into the cake.

-1. Bloom gelatine.
-Add the lemon juice into a small bowl and sprinkle the powdered gelatine over the top and give it a mix with a fork.
+STEP 6.
+Bloom gelatine.
+Add the lemon juice into a small bowl, and sprinkle the powdered gelatine over the top, and give it a mix with a fork.
 Let sit for a couple of minutes whilst the gelatin softens (Image 10).
 This essentially activates the gelatine so that it can then be gently heated and mixed into the mixture that it will set.

-2. Blend raspberries.
-Add the raspberries into a blender or food processor and blend until totally smooth (Image 11).
+STEP 7.
+Blend raspberries.
+Add the raspberries into a blender or food processor and blend until smooth (Image 11).

 Make sure to scrape the puree off the underside of the sieve.
 Discard the raspberry seeds.
-You should have 300ml (1 ¼ cups) worth of raspberry pulp, depending on how juicy your raspberries were (Image 13).
-How amazing is that colour!
+You should have 300ml (1 ¼ cups) worth of raspberry pulp, depending on how juicy your raspberries are (Image 13).
+How unique is that colour!

-3. Heat and thicken raspberry puree.
-Place the saucepan with the raspberry puree onto a stovetop on medium-low heat and add in the white sugar (Image 14).
+STEP 9 .
+Heat and thicken raspberry puree.
+Place the saucepan with the raspberry puree onto a stovetop on medium-low heat and add the white sugar (Image 14).
 You want to stir it constantly and bring it to a gentle simmer until the sugar has dissolved.
 It doesn't take long.

 Add in the gelatin mixture which will now look like a jellied lump (Image 15).
 Heat it gently and stir constantly until the gelatin dissolves.
 Whatever you do, don't let it boil, as this can inhibit the ability to set later on.
 You may need to squish the gelatin on the side of the saucepan to help it along.